gogins/csound-extended/README.md

 software in /usr/local.
 You will also first need to separately install Csound.

+## Building

+Currently, the supported platforms are Linux, Android, and WebAssembly.
+The code is generally "cross-platform" in nature and this build system could be adapted to build for Windows or OS X.

+Please note, the Linux package for native code (CsoundAC etc.) is built using the Ubuntu system packages for Csound, whereas the Csound for Android app and the WebAssembly module are built from Csound source code cloned from GitHub.

+First clone the Git repository at https://github.com/gogins/csound-extended.

-# Using a Local Build of Csound on Linux
+### Using a Local Build of Csound on Linux

-Before building csound-extended, be aware that you can use csound-extended with your own local build of Csound from the Csound git repository.
+Please be aware that you can use csound-extended with your own local build of Csound from the Csound git repository.

 To do this, first build  **and install** csound-extended using the instructions below, which automatically **installs the official Csound packages.** Run some